knpuniversity/drupal-under-the-hood/knpu/modules-routes-controllers.md

 excellent question!
 Brilliant!
 A controller should *always* return a Symfony Response object.
 Ok, that's not 100% true - but let me lie for just a *little* bit longer.

+***TIP
+The code-styling (4 spces indentation, etc) I'm using is called PSR-4.
+It's a great PHP standard, but is (I admit) different than the recommended Drupal standard.
+***

 To return a response, say `return new Response()`.
 I'll let it autocomplete the `Response` class from Symfony's HttpFoundation namespace.
 When I hit tab to select this, PhpStorm adds the `use` statement to the top of the class automatically.
 That's important: